 Follow the prompts to provide us with information about the problem you're having.
 When you start the support request process from the resource, some options are pre-selected for you.

 Create a support request

 We'll walk you through some steps to gather information about your problem and help you solve it.
 Each step is described in the following sections.

 Based on the information you provided, we'll show you recommended solutions you can use to try and resolve the problem.
 In some cases, we may even run a quick diagnostic.
 Solutions are written by Azure engineers and will solve most common problems.

 Next, we collect additional details about the problem.
-Providing thorough and detailed information in this step helps us route your support request to the right agent.
+Providing thorough and detailed information in this step helps us route your support request to the right engineer.

 Complete the problem details so that we have more information about your issue.
 If possible, tell us when the problem started and any steps to reproduce it.
 You can upload a file, such as a log file or output from diagnostics.
 For more information on file uploads, see File upload guidelines.

 After we have all the information about the problem, choose how to get support.
 In the Support method section of Details, select the severity of impact.
 The maximum severity level depends on your support plan.

 Next, complete the Contact info section so we know how to contact you.

 Review + create

 Complete all required information on each tab, then select Review + create.
 Check the details that you'll send to support.
 Go back to any tab to make a change if needed.
 When you're satisfied the support request is complete, select Create.

-A support agent will contact you using the method you indicated.
-For information about initial response time, see Support scope and responsiveness.
+A support engineer will contact you using the method you indicated.
+For information about initial response times, see Support scope and responsiveness.